-Prenatal Profile (OB) Blood Test with Hepatitis B Surface Antigen
+Prenatal Profile (OB) Blood Test with Hepatitis B Surface Antigen - NOT CURRENTLY AVAILABLE

-A Prenatal Profile Blood Test with Hepatitis B Surface Antigen includes ABO Grouping and Rh, Antibody Screen, Complete Blood Count (CBC), Hepatitis B Surface Antigen, Rubella, RPR Qualitative and HIV 1 and 2 Preliminary Blood Test (4th generation).
+A Prenatal Profile Blood Test with Hepatitis B Surface Antigen includes ABO Grouping and Rh, Antibody Screen, Complete Blood Count (CBC), Hepatitis B Surface Antigen, Rubella, RPR Quantitative and HIV 1 and 2 Preliminary Blood Test (4th generation).

 ABO Group and RHO(D) Typing - The results of blood typing tests will tell you if you are group A, B, AB, or O and whether you are Rh negative or positive depending on what antigens are present on your red blood cells.
 The results will tell the health professional what blood or blood components will be safe for you to receive.
-The results will tell a pregnant woman whether she is Rh positive or Rh negative and whether she may be a candidate for receiving Rh immune globulin to prevent her from potentially developing antibodies against her fetus blood cells.
+The results will tell a pregnant woman whether she is Rh positive or Rh negative and whether she may be a candidate for receiving Rh immune globulin to prevent her from potentially developing antibodies against her fetus's blood cells.
 Blood typing will also tell the personnel at collection facilities what blood type you are donating and who can safely receive your blood.

 Antibodies Screen Blood Test - This test is ordered to detect atypical IgG antibodies prior to transfusion or during pregnancy.
-The technique is designed specifically to detect IgG antibodies, though on occasion, some IgM antibodies may also be detected.
+The technique is designed specifically to detect IgG antibodies, though, on occasion, some IgM antibodies may also be detected.
 Antibodies detected by the antibody screen will be subsequently identified, and a titer performed if the antibody identified is considered to be clinically significant during pregnancy.

 A Complete Blood Count (CBC) gives important information about the numbers and kinds of cells in the blood, especially red blood cells, white blood cells, and platelets.
 A CBC helps your health professional check any symptoms, such as fatigue, weakness, or bruising, that you may have.
 A CBC also helps your health professional diagnose conditions, such as infection, anemia, and several other disorders.
 Test includes: WBC, RBC, Hemoglobin, Hematocrit, MCV, MCH, MCHC, RDW, Platelets, Neutrophils, Lymphs, Monocytes, Eos, Basos, Neutrophils (Absolute), Lymphs (Absolute), Monocytes(Absolute), Eos (Absolute), Basos (Absolute), Immature Granulocytes, Immature Grans (Abs)

 Patients who are negative for HBsAg may still have acute type B viral hepatitis.
-There is sometimes a “core window” stage when HBsAg has become negative and the patient has not yet developed the antibody (anti-HBs).
-On such occasions, both tests for anti-HBc are usually positive and anti-HBc, IgM is the only specific marker for the diagnosis of acute infection with hepatitis B. In cases with strong clinical suspicion of viral hepatitis, serologic testing should not be limited to detecting HBsAg, but should include a battery of tests to evaluate different stages of acute and convalescent hepatitis.
+There is sometimes a "core window" stage when HBsAg has become negative, and the patient has not yet developed the antibody (anti-HBs).
+On such occasions, both tests for anti-HBc are usually positive, and anti-HBc, IgM is the only specific marker for the diagnosis of acute infection with hepatitis B. In cases with strong clinical suspicion of viral hepatitis, serologic testing should not be limited to detecting HBsAg but should include a battery of tests to evaluate different stages of acute and convalescent hepatitis.